traumst/neon-chat/README.md

 ## TODOs

 ### *Right now...*
-...1st user stops getting SSE as soon as the 2nd conntect

-...working on adding channels and some concurrency to distribute Ok, now I want to have a loop in a go routine, that listens on a channel.
-I need to hold a list of Clients, contaning:
-* user
-* open chat
-* connection - r and w

-<s>I will then loop over channel messages and distribute them between users in chats.</s>

-Working on message distribution.
-At this point, we can create chats and get live updates.
-Partially.
-Messages are not distribute properly.
-Chat headers are OK, but not for invitee.
+Message deletion does not work properly

+Chats cannot be deleted

+User cannot be removed from chat

+Oh and maybe it's time to start sanitizing raw user input

+And UI looks like shit, have to style it

 ### Message Broadcasting:
-- When the server receives a message from a client over a regular HTTP POST request, it should broadcast that message to all other connected clients via the SSE connection.
+- ~~When the server receives a message from a client over a regular HTTP POST request, it should broadcast that message to all other connected clients via the SSE connection.~~

 ### User Authentication
 - Continue using your existing login system to authenticate users.